TRID Mortgage Regulations For Mortgage Lenders And Borrowers

 However, with new TRID RULES, this cannot be done and a new Closing Disclosure needs to be re-disclosed and the borrower needs to wait 3 days from the receipt of the latest Closing Disclosure.

 Outcome Of TRID Regulations

-The first batch of TRID loans are now closing and mortgage lenders are getting accustomed to it and so are title company closers and real estate attorneys.
+The first batch of TRID loans is now closing and lenders are getting accustomed to it and so are title company closers and real estate attorneys.
 The outcome of TRID Regulations has combined and has simplified the initial various forms and disclosures that mortgage companies had used prior to the implementation of TRID.
-The main goal of TRID rules and regulations by the Consumer Protection Financial Bureau was for consumer protection by creating a more consumer user friendly Loan Estimate also referred to as LE which allows mortgage loan borrowers to understand the terms of their mortgage loans.
+The main goal of TRID rules and regulations by the Consumer Protection Financial Bureau was for consumer protection by creating a more consumer user-friendly Loan Estimate also referred to as LE which allows mortgage loan borrowers to understand the terms of their mortgage loans.
 As time progresses, home buyers, home sellers, real estate attorneys, title companies, and mortgage loan originators will get accustomed to the new TRID Regulations and the old Good Faith Estimate and HUD-1 Settlement Statements will be a thing of the past and forgotten.

 June 10, 2020 - 3 min read